 1 c. heavy cream

-In a Dutch oven or stock pot, melt the butter over medium heat.
-When it foams, add the vegetables and cook, stirring occasionally, until the leeks and shallot are translucent, about 2 minutes.
+In a Dutch oven or stockpot, melt the butter over medium heat.
+When it foams, add the vegetables and cook, occasionally stirring, until the leeks and shallot are translucent, about 2 minutes.
 Sprinkle with the salt and red pepper flakes and stir.
-Add the wine, raising the heat to medium-high and bringing to a boil.
+Add the wine, raising the heat to medium-high, and bringing to a boil.
 Continue to boil until most of the wine has evaporated, about 5 minutes.
-Add the broth and return to a boil, then reduce heat to medium-low, cover and simmer until the celery root is soft and easily pierced with a fork, 15-20 minutes.
+Add the broth and return to a boil, reduce heat to medium-low, cover and simmer until the celery root is soft and easily pierced with a fork, 15-20 minutes.
 Remove from heat.

 Recipe lightly adapted from Georgeanne Brennan’s La Vie Rustic recipe for Cream of Celery Root Soup.